Noda, Chiba: Demographics

 Per Japanese census data, the population of Noda has recently plateaued after a long period of growth.

 History

 The area around Noda has been inhabited since prehistory, and archaeologists have found ancient shell middens in the area.
 During the late Heian period, the area was controlled by Kamakura Gongorō Kagemasa, and a succession of minor warlords during the Sengoku period.
 During the Edo period, Noda developed as a river port, post town on the pilgrimage road to Nikko, and a center for the production of soy sauce.
 Neighboring Sekiyado was controlled by the Later Hōjō clan during the Sengoku period, and developed as a castle town under Sekiyado Domain, a feudal han under the Tokugawa shogunate.

 After the Meiji Restoration, Noda and Sekiyado towns were created on April 1, 1889 with the establishment of the modern municipalities system.
 Noda was elevated to city status on May 3, 1950.

+Noda is where the Fukuda Village Incident took place in September, 1923, after the 1923 Great Kantō earthquake.

 On June 6, 2003, the town of Sekiyado (from Higashikatsushika District) was merged into Noda.